anishmapr/Daily-Challenges/README.md

    Sql Query :

-      select id,busregistrationnum from bus where not ac,sleeper,seater order by id asc;
+      select id,busregistrationnum from bus where not ac and sleeper and seater order by id asc;

 ## DC - 07-02-2020 (Convert c to python)
   C code :